matman26/nornir_csv/README.md

 main,,,,
 ```

-Notice that the groups csv does not have any mandatory fields.
+Notice that the groups csv does not have any mandatory fields other than name.

 ### Defaults
 The `defaults_file` specifies any default variables.
 This file is also free-form, but is only